tonzgao/podcast-adblocker/README.md

 5. Add endpoints to serve and cache adblocked files - done
 6. Add cronjob to delete old files
 7. Add db for "subscribed" feeds and cronjob to prefetch new episodes
-7. Add basic auth - done
+8. Add basic auth - done
+9. Dockerize

 ## Installation